YPares/arpligner/README.md

 Sequencer](https://www.reasonstudios.com/shop/rack-extension/polystep-sequencer/),
 or [FL's VFX
 Sequencer](https://www.image-line.com/fl-studio-learning/fl-studio-beta-online-manual/html/plugins/VFX%20Sequencer.htm)).
 It
-is packaged as a VST3 MIDI plugin and as a standalone application.
+is packaged as VST3 & LV2 MIDI plugins and as a standalone application.

 - **Multi-track**: Multiple arpeggiation patterns can play at the same time for a given chord, each one in its own track of your DAW, or on its own MIDI